-- Enhancement of existing forms of provision - Contributing to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision of this type.
+- ◀ Enhancement of existing forms of provision - Contributing to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision of this type.

-The cumulative effect of multiple developments across the local authority results in a combined increase on demand to warrant a new strategic leisure centre development.
-The phasing requirements of strategic housing site developments within the District up to 2031 from the Infrastructure Capacity Study and Delivery Plan 201715 is shown in Table A3.1 and A3.2 of Appendix 3.
+The cumulative effect of multiple developments across the local authority results in a combined increase ein demand to warrant a new strategic leisure centre development.
+The phasing requirements of strategic housing site developments within the District up to 2031 from the Infrastructure Capacity Study and Delivery Plan 201717 is shown in Table A3.1 and A3.2 below.
 The current housing trajectory, additional cumulative population increase and SFC is used to show when there will be a requirement for new sports hall space and swimming pool lanes that would form part of a new leisure centre for the District.
 This only accounts for the population increase from strategic housing sites it does not take into account the population increase to come from non-strategic sites.
 Therefore, it is expected that a new leisure centre will be required at an earlier stage dependant on the delivery of non-strategic housing developments.

-The figures suggest on initial review an equivalent requirement of six badminton courts16 and over four-lanes of equivalent swimming space up to 2030/31.
-On closer inspection, for Arun a new flexible sports hall facility (to an equivalent size of a 4-court badminton hall17) is required where an additional 15,000 people are generated as a result of cumulative strategic housing developments.
+The figures suggest on initial review an equivalent requirement of six badminton courts18 and over four-lanes of equivalent swimming space up to 2030/31.
+On closer inspection, for Arun a new flexible sports hall facility (to an equivalent size of a 4-court badminton hall19) is required where an additional 15,000 people are generated as a result of cumulative strategic housing developments.
 Based on the SFC this requirement is estimated to be in 2025.
 Similarly, a 4 lane 25m swimming pool is required where an additional 21,000 people are generated as a result of cumulative strategic housing developments.
 Based on the SFC this requirement is estimated to be in 2028.
 Both estimated dates only take account of demand from strategic housing developments they do not take into account the population increase from non-strategic sites.
-An explanation to how this is determined is set out in Appendix 3.